slim-template/slim/README.md

 This automatically enables the `:implicit` option as well, so you can easily type text like this:

-    body
     p
       This is text.
       So is this,
         and it spans
         several lines.

 As long as you leave the `:smart_text_escaping` enabled, any non-verbatim text is automatically escaped for you.